eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 - Ideally, the existing functionality for adding to cart on a PDP is replicated
     - Cart size counter in the header updates
-    - A small modal displays with information about the newly added product
     - Bonus points for handling the error the same way as well

 ### Phase 2

-- Create a third toggle to show or hide product variants

 - When a different variant is selected, the data in the product listing changes
     - Image